Support Us Button Widget

 Though these malls have changed, Indianapolis still has a number of other thriving shopping centers where you can make like NSYNC and buy, buy, buy:

 • Castleton Square Mall | This mall is the largest in the state of Indiana, serving the northern Indianapolis metro area.
-Check out the FUNBOX Bounce Park opening here on Wednesday, Aug.
-21. Pro tip: Grab some dim sum from Benyue while you’re here — it’s one of the few restaurants serving the traditional Chinese dish in Indy.
+Pro tip: You can find locally-owned Blondie’s Cookies here, right next to Zumiez.

 • Fashion Mall at Keystone | This north side shopping center is known for its upscale stores and boutiques + is home to the only Apple Store in the Indianapolis area.
-It’s also getting ready to undergo a big redevelopment project that is planned to open in late 2026.
+It’s also undergoing a big redevelopment project that is planned to open in late 2026.
+Pro tip: Keep an eye out for Amorino Gelato, the beloved international chain that’s expected to open in July.

 Do you have memories of a local mall from back in the day?
 Share them with us and we may feature your story in a future newsletter: First date at the food court, trying on prom dresses at the department store, hitting up Orange Julius before picking up the perfect graphic tee at Hot Topic — we wanna hear it all.